EDUCBA Logo

 • The book covers the learnings on “The Tao of Investing,” “The Seven Sins of Fund Management,” and “Investment Myth Busting.”

-• Real-life examples of how psychologically influenced investment models can derive value to an individual’s wealth.
+• Real-life examples of how psychologically influenced investment models can benefit an individual’s wealth.

 • This book can be helpful for investment professionals and financial aspirants.